dyaskur/google-chat-poll/readme.md

 <sub>
 Again, this code just my learning code.
 That's why I don't directly migrate to TypeScript or Golang in early stage.
-I want to start learning nodejs again after I haven't had a project like this in a long time.
+I just want to learning nodejs and google chat apps.
 Feel free if you have suggestion or advice for this apps and codes.
 </sub>